 The starting point of Annapurna is Pokhara, the city of lakes situated 200 km SW of Kathmandu.
 To reach Pokhara, you can take either a 15-20 mins flight or a 6-7 hrs drive from Kathmandu.
 There are daily tourist buses departing for Pokhara from Kathmandu.
 Pokhara is also an ideal place to chill and is a hub for outdoor activities (Paragliding, Zip flyer, Rafting, Bungy Jump, Mt.
 Biking)

 Everest region offers massive views of mountains all the way.
 If you want to be immersed in the mountains, then this is your place.
 Besides Mt.
-Everest you will get the views of Lhotse (the 4th highest mountain in the world), Nuptse, Ama Dablam, Thamserku, and etc. From Kalapathar you can get panoramic views of the highest mountains in the world.
-This trip takes you through Sherpa land reaching amazing high altitude scenery: the great monastery at Thyangboche, views of Ama Dablam, Everest and other grand Himalayan peaks
+Everest, you will get views of Lhotse (the 4th highest mountain in the world), Nuptse, Ama Dablam, Thamserku, etc. From Kalapathar you can get panoramic views of the highest mountains in the world.
+This trip takes you through Sherpa land reaching amazing high-altitude scenery: the great monastery at Thyangboche, views of Ama Dablam, Everest and other grand Himalayan peaks

 Everest Base Camp

 The Everest base camp trek requires at least 14 days to complete, including international arrival and departure.
 The trek starts at an elevation of 2800m at Lukla and reaches up to an elevation of 5364m at the base camp.
 You will need to keep at least 2 acclimatization days at Namche and Dingboche for better chances of reaching the base camp.
 Many do the trek in 17 days itinerary keeping at least 1 free day in Kathmandu.
 Keeping one free day in Kathmandu is highly recommended as the Lukla flights are often delayed and cancelled due to poor weather.